Archive for the ‘May 3’ Category

 through Jesus Christ, our Savior and Lord,

-who lives and reigns with and the Holy Spirit, one God, now and forever.
-Amen.
+who lives and reigns with and the Holy Spirit,

 –Evangelical Lutheran Worship (2006), page 34